Kaili Formation: Fossils

 The faunal assemblage is highly diverse, comprising some 110 genera among 11 phyla; of these, some 40 genera are also found in the Burgess Shale, and some 30 are also found in the Maotianshan Shale.
 Trilobites and eocrinoids with hard parts that are easily preserved are the most common fossils, but many animals with only soft tissues are also preserved.
-For example, an arthropod similar to the Ediacaran Parvancorina of the Neoproterozoic age Ediacara Hills of South Australia has been found at the Kaili site.
+For example, the arthropod Skania similar to the Ediacaran Parvancorina of the Neoproterozoic age Ediacara Hills of South Australia has been found at the Kaili site.

 The middle part of the Kaili Formation, the Oryctocephalus indicus Zone, contains a Burgess Shale-type Lagerstätte with many well-preserved fossils known collectively as the Kaili Biota.
 In terms of age, this biota is located between the two most important and famous Cambrian Lagerstätten: the middle Lower Cambrian Maotianshan Shale (containing the Chengjiang Biota), also from China: and the Middle Cambrian Burgess Shale, known from Canada.

 Some other notable fossils discovered at Kaili are putative invertebrate eggs and embryos, trace fossils of the genus Gordia (not to be confused with the Gordian worms), as well as Naraoia, chancellorids, Microdictyon, Wiwaxia, and Marrella.
+Furthermore, the possible moss Parafunaria is also known, marking the earliest likely fossil of land plants.
+However this fossil has been disputed, as its Cambrian age means more conclusive proof is needed to determine whether it truly is a moss.

 The Kaili Formation is subdivided into three trilobite zones: